Selena Gomez, The Weeknd Reach New Instagram Milestone With PDA Pic Taken At 2017 Coachella

 Selena Gomez and The Weeknd have indulged in some PDA since they became a couple early this year.
 They took their PDA to a whole new level at 2017 Coachella, as reported by E!
 News.

-On Friday evening, the couple were seen heading to Travis Scott’s gig, with the Starboy singer leading Gomez by the hand as they passed through the crowd.
+On Friday evening, the couple was seen heading to Travis Scott’s gig, with the Starboy singer leading Gomez by the hand as they passed through the crowd.
 They watched Scott’s performance after settling down in the VIP area.

 Selena Gomez and The Weeknd watching Travis Scott at Coachella 2017 ‼️ pic.twitter.com/Nq1wXpfVvV